Your Vonage account can be managed in a few different ways:

-In order to make an API call with the Nexmo REST APIs, an API key (account ID) is required, as well as an associated API secret.
-Nexmo verifies that the secret is correct and bills the account identified by the API key.
+In order to make an API call with the Vonage REST APIs, an API key (account ID) is required, as well as an associated API secret.
+Vonage verifies that the secret is correct and bills the account identified by the API key.

-- Nexmo Account Dashboard: How to use the Nexmo dashboard
+- Vonage Account Dashboard: How to use the Vonage dashboard

 Code snippets demonstrate how to use the API to perform various tasks.

 - Revoke a secret

 - List all secrets